 - Ignoring or downplaying the adverse effects of drinking

-- Believing and asserting that your loved ones are exaggerating
+- Believing and asserting that the loved ones are exaggerating

-- Blaming your drinking habits on other people—the “nagging” wife or the “difficult” boss—or circumstances beyond your control
+- Blaming the drinking habits on other people—the “nagging” wife or the “difficult” boss—or circumstances beyond control

-- Believing that you do not have a drinking problem because you are functioning ably in the workplace or school
+- Believing that a person does not have a drinking problem because they are functioning ably in the workplace or school

 - Believing that a person cannot “abuse” alcohol because it is not a “drug”

-- Believing that you are not an alcoholic because you do not drink every day or consume only beer or wine
+- Believing that an individual is not an alcoholic because they do not drink every day or consume only beer or wine

 6. Exhibiting Physical Signs of Alcohol Abuse